studentpilotportal/Learn-Everything-Aviation/Airmen Certification/Becoming a Private Pilot.md

 ---

 Becoming a pilot is one of the most rewarding experiences that you'll have throughout your lifetime.
-As a private pilot you'll enjoy taking to skies for pleasure or personal business.
+As a private pilot, you'll enjoy taking to skies for pleasure or personal business.
 Earning your private pilot certificate is easy if you are focused, open to learning, and have both the time and money to fund your goals.
-With the private pilot certificate being the most held certificate by majority of active pilots you will be welcomed to a community of many aviators with similar goals to yours.
+With the private pilot certificate being the most held certificate by the majority of active pilots you will be welcomed to a community of many aviators with similar goals to yours.

 ---